superbrothers/kubernetes-docs/kubectl_describe.md

   kubectl describe po -l name=myLabel

   # Describe all pods managed by the 'frontend' replication controller (rc-created pods
-  # get the name of the rc as a prefix in the pod the name).
+  # get the name of the rc as a prefix in the pod the name)
   kubectl describe pods frontend
 ```